lillyclark/Alarm-Player/README.md

 will produce an executable `./alarm_player`.

 ## How to test
-Several simple unit tests are provided in `test.cpp`.
+Several simple unit tests are provided in `src/test.cpp`.
 Run `make test` to build the tests and `./test` to run.

 ## How to use
 After building, run `./alarm_player` to start the alarm.
 Pressing `h`, `m`, and `l` toggle the high, medium, and low priority alarms.